Kiransai11/RestFul_Apis_Crud_App/README.md

 # RestFul_Apis_Crud_App

-This Application is used to perform crud operations by using RestFul services methods and with the help of swagger dependeny
+This Application is used to perform crud operations by using RestFul services methods.
+Also used swagger dependency in order to test and run the application